limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 Honestly, I thought Pinky's Palace was a misnomer.
 More like Pinky's Dungeon :sweat_smile:

-Walking through this VM took longer than usual because of the hidden twists and turns.
-It encouraged me to document the crucial sections meticulously and I certainly took more screen captures.
-It lived up to its name of being harder than the first one, particularly with the reverse engineering of `qsub` and the exploit development for `panel`.
+Walking through this VM took longer than usual because of the numerous twists and turns.
+It encouraged me to document down the crucial sections meticulously and I took more screen captures.
+It certainly lived up to its name of being harder than the first one, particularly with the reverse engineering of `qsub` and the exploit development for `panel`.

+Overall.
 I must say it was extremely well-designed :+1:

 [1]: https://www.vulnhub.com/entry/pinkys-palace-v2,229/
 [2]: https://twitter.com/@Pink_P4nther